DDS910/Simple-Movie-Recommendation/README.md

 # File Explanation
 - app.py : Loads the model and provides UI using streamlit for users to choose a movie and see the recommendation
 - model : Trained kkn model saved using joblib.
-Used to find similiar movies
+Used to find similar movies
-- matrix : Full TF-IDF matrix for all movies, used to similiarity calculation
+- matrix : Full TF-IDF matrix for all movies, used to similarity calculation
 - vectorizer : Trained TF-IDF vectorizer, used to transform input text into vectors
 - Movie_Recommendation.py : Python script that explores the data and build/trains the model